Coast Radar Android App

 Whitstable is a seaside town on the north coast of Kent.
 The town has shingle/sandy beaches flanking the picturesque harbour and plenty of roads and alleys to explore with boutique shops, art galleries and a selection of pubs, cafes and restaurants where fish, crabs and oysters are some of the favourites on the menu.

-As well as Whitstable itself you have some more options including the coastal marsh and wildlife near Seasalter, which also has a Michelin Star restaurant.
+In addition to Whitstable itself, you have some more options, including the coastal marsh and wildlife near Seasalter, which also has a Michelin-starred restaurant.

 Portsmouth, Hampshire